finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Updated Deck Txt File Format
 - Fix: Pasting in Universal Windows Platform
 - Fix: Downloading game in UWP
+- CGS will prompt you to draw a starting hand when you load a deck to play

 ## Current Sprint
 - Release v1 to the App Store